Floating

 3. Nurture & guide leads.
 Guide your leads and potential customers by telling them what to do next.
 It can be an action like checking out the latest offers, claiming a free offer, or asking them to refer the brand to their friend.
 This gives you a chance to move them further into the buyer’s funnel;

 4. Build long-term relationships.
 Welcome emails create a solid first impression and boost brand recall.
-This helps to start a relationship on the right foot, an essential element to building a long-term relationship;
+This helps to start a relationship on the right foot, which is an essential element to building a long-term relationship and customer loyalty;

 5. Boost sales revenue and conversions.
-Adding special offers and deals to your welcome emails can boost conversion rates and turn new subscribers into paid customers.
+Sending special offers and deals as welcome gifts can boost conversion rates and turn new email subscribers into paid customers.

 Reach your target audience at the right time with email and SMS marketing automation.
 Streamline your welcome emails and set up action-triggered sequences with ease.
 Look how easy it is: